gnadare/gnadare.github.io/content/event/razmadze 2024 Feb/index.md

   postcode: '0193'
   country: Georgia

 summary: We discussed a universal homological invariant for the KK-category of equivariant C*-algebras with the action of a finite group.
+This is joint work with Ralf Meyer.
 Talk was held in Georgian.
-abstract: 'In thit talk, we discussed a universal homological invariant for equivariant KK-category of equivariant C*-algebras with the action of a finite group.'
+abstract: 'In thit talk, we discussed a universal homological invariant for equivariant KK-category of equivariant C*-algebras with the action of a finite group.
+This is joint work with Ralf Meyer.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.